-24 hours in Los Angeles is the fifth edition of the latest category on my blog which is overall designated to transform a – maybe forced – stay like a layover into a short extra vacation.
+24 hours in Los Angeles is the fifth issue of the popular category on my blog which is overall designed to transform a – possibly forced – stay like a layover into a short extra vacation.

 Of course, these itineraries – one for a sunny and an alternative for a rainy day – are great not only for layovers but for any kind of a brief stay – for instance, on a road trip through California.